-Criterion Number Criterion Specification Compliant Summary Remarks 5.1 The implementation process resulted in software products such as computer program listings and instructions for computer program use.
+activitien .
+Criterion Specification Summar Returns 5.1 The implementation process resulted in software products such as computer program listings and instructions for computer program use.
 Uncertain Because SQA plans and procedures from the software developer are not available, a thorough evaluation was not possible.
 5.2 Implemented software was analyzed to identify and correct errors.
-Uncertain 5.3 The source code finalized during verification (this phase) was placed under configuration control.
-Uncertain 5.4 Documentation during verification included a copy of the software, test case description and associated criteria that are traceable to the software requirements and design documentation.
+Yes Output between different versions of the code were compared using the software COMPARE (Alvord, 1995) 5.3 The source code finalized during verification (this phase) was placed under configuration control.
+Yes A copy of the current source code is controlled by the NIST CFAST Subject Matter Expert.
+5.4 Documentation during verification included a copy of the software, test case description and associated criteria that are traceable to the software requirements and design documentation.
 No

-Table 4-5.- Subset of Criteria for Implementation Phase Topic and Results
+Table 4.5-1 - Subset of Criteria for Implementation Phase Topic and Results

-Documentation provided at the NIST sponsored CFAST/FAST website, http://fast.nist.gov/, was used as the basis for establishing the responses for this requirement.
+Documentation provided at the NIST sponsored CFAST website, http://fast.nist.gov/, supplemented with informal communications, was used as the basis for establishing the responses for this requirement.